 - Drain off all liquid from your tofu.
 Wrap the tofu in paper towel to get out an excess moisture.
 By removing as much moisture as possible, you will be able to get a crispier, better tasting tofu.

 - Coat a medium sized sauté pan with some olive oil over medium / high heat.

-- Once evenly fried, remove the tofu cubes from the pan and let them cool.
+- Once evenly fried, remove the tofu cubes from the heat and let them cool.

-- Next, you’re going to want to add the onions, red pepper, carrots, and noodles to the sauté pan.
-Allowing the veggies to soften up a bit.
+- Next, you’re going to want to add the onions, red pepper, carrots, and noodles to a non-stick skillet.
+Allow the veggies to sweat but not brown.

-- Pour the Asian dressing in the pan.
-Mix well.
+- Pour the Asian dressing over everything.
+Blend well.

-- Cook over medium / high heat for 5 minutes.
+- Cook over medium / high heat for a quick 5 minutes.

 Author: Sarah Thomas-Drawbaugh